nicholaspei/OrchardNoCMS/README.md

 load in VS15 and Build - Check the project properties to make sure you are targetting the right runtime. (target the one you use as default in 'kvm list')

-Next run "k web" from Brochard\src\OrchardVNext.Web
+Next run "k web" from OrchardNoCMS\src\OrchardVNext.Web